Aditya Belwadi, PhD uses computational modeling in his child occupant protection research.

 - Parental Driving Behaviors of Child Passengers Ages 4-10 Years -- This study aims to create a broader picture related to parental driving behaviors and the implications on child passengers and, ultimately, teen drivers.
 By investigating factors influencing booster seat use, misuse and non-use, as well as developing an understanding of how risky driving behaviors like distracted driving may be associated with child passenger safety practices, more precise targets for interventions for parents as drivers can be developed.
-Principal Investigator: Catherine McDonald, PhD, RN; Funding: Center for Child Injury Prevention Studies (CChIPS)
+Principal Investigator: Catherine McDonald, PhD, RN, FAAN; Funding: Center for Child Injury Prevention Studies (CChIPS)

 - Partners for Child Passenger Safety (PCPS) -- Partners for Child Passenger Safety was the world's largest child-focused motor vehicle crash surveillance system.
 Partners for Child Passenger Safety collected data on 875,000 children in crashes from 1998 to 2007.
 Dozens of publications led by the CIRP team used PCPS data to describe mechanisms of injury and restraint effectiveness for child passengers.
 Principal Investigators: Flaura Winston, MD, PhD; Dennis Durbin, MD, MSCE